Asian democracy power unleashed

 With the citizen-supported impeachment of President Park and the upcoming snap elections of a new president on May 9, South Korea could showcase the best current options, of modern democracy in the years to come.

-Already ths dynamic country with more than 50 million inhabitants features some of the most sophisticated local governance models across Asia, including Seoul's advanced citizen hall structuresexternal link that offer participatory options across the ten million+ mega city.
+Already ths dynamic country with more than 50 million inhabitants features some of the most sophisticated local governance models across Asia, including Seoul's advanced citizen hall structures that offer participatory options across the ten million+ mega city.

 By transforming the enormous energy and vitality of the recent “candle protests” into democratic action, a widely conceived participatory reform of the Korean constitution could offer a model for nationwide democracy for big parts of Asia.